Denoder/nuxt-module-alternatives/@nuxtjs/vuex/readme.md

 store.auth.user // user: null
 ```
 use your regular `$vuex` provider to commit and dispatch, and use the composable to get the mutations.
-If you have renamed the storeName pass the the instance to the `vuexStore()` function like this: `vuexStore($store)`
+If you have renamed the storeName pass the the storeName to the `vuexStore()` function like this: `vuexStore('store')`